THE U.S. INDIAN POLICE ACADEMY

 The Academy is co-located with the Department of Homeland Security at the Federal Law Enforcement Training Center (FLETC) in Artesia, New Mexico.
 The Academy designs and delivers training specific to Indian Country Justice Services needs for police officers, criminal investigators, correctional officers, tribal court staff, and telecommunication equipment operators.
 The Academy offers significant training opportunities at the FLETCS- Artesia (NM) and Glynco (GA) Centers for instructor-led and e-FLETC courses; and on-site training in specialized courses.

-The Academy Staff consists of a Director, Deputy, Training Specialists, Law Enforcement Specialist, Program Analyst, Detention Specialists, and Training Lieutenants.
+The Academy Staff consists of a Deputy Associate Director, Deputy Chief, Program Specialist, Training Technician, Training Specialist, Correctional Program Specialists, Law Enforcement Assistant, and Training Lieutenants.

 HISTORY OF THE U.S. INDIAN POLICE ACADEMY